GET TO KNOW A LITTLE

 Foster youth are placed in a System because of circumstances beyond their control and often leave it feeling Unsure, Unprepared and Disconnected.

 The Just in Time

 When transition age youth (18-26) leave the System, Just in Time invites them to join a reliable Community that helps them become Confident, Capable and Connected.

 Just in Time for Foster Youth envisions a future in which every youth leaving the foster care system has access to a Community of caring adults after 18.
-We believe forging consistent, lasting relationships is the foundation for the success of our youth so they can thrive and enjoy productive, satisfying lives.
+We believe consistent, long-term help from the heart is the foundation for the success of our youth so they can thrive and enjoy productive, satisfying lives.

 JIT Core Values

 We are open, honest and courageous, practicing confident vulnerability even in difficult circumstances.

 We think outside the box to find the WIN-WIN outcome together and achieve the best solution for all involved.

 We embrace all people with compassion, honoring their value and celebrating their unique identities.
 I matter, you matter.

 We adjust to new challenges and constant change, finding creative ways to support continuous growth and improvement.